t41372/Open-LLM-VTuber/README.md

 # Open-LLM-VTuber

-> :warning: This project is in the **prototyping stage**.
-Most of the features and promises still need to be implemented.
+> :warning: This project is in its early stages and is currently under **active development**.
+Features are unstable, and breaking changes may occur.
 The main goal of this stage is to build a minimum viable prototype using technologies that are easy to integrate.

+Open-LLM-VTuber allows you to talk to any LLM by voice locally with a Live2D talking face.
+The LLM inference backend, speech recognition, and text synthesizer are all designed to be swappable.
+This project can be configured to run offline (with a minor exception...) on macOS, Linux, and Windows.

-This project started as an attempt to recreate the closed-source AI VTuber `neuro-sama` with open-source alternatives that **run completely offline on macOS and Windows**.
+This project started as an attempt to recreate the closed-source AI VTuber `neuro-sama` with open-source alternatives that can run completely offline on platforms other than Windows.